csev/py4e/book3/README.md

 *Note that the build scripts require Python 2*

-*Note* If you are building the file for Chinese, touch the file

-    touch .chinese

-So it runs LaTeX in a way to produce chinese documents.

 ## Alternate Build Scripts

 In addition to the official `book.sh1`, there are other build scripts that make